 - Disengaged behaviour may indicate that a child is bored, unsettled or unhappy.
 With appropriate interventions, staff may be able to re-engage a child in purposeful activity. - Disruptive behaviour describes a child whose behaviour prevents other children from enjoying themselves.
 Staff will collectively discuss incidents and agree on the best way to deal with them. - Unacceptable behaviour refers to non-negotiable actions and may include discriminatory remarks, violence, bullying or destruction of equipment.
 Staff will be clear that consequences will follow from such behaviour, including in the first instance, temporarily removing a child from the activity session.
+A staff member will sit with the child for their time out period.
+This period should last no longer than 2 minutes and will be less where appropriate.

-When inappropriate behaviour occurs, staff will listen to the child or children concerned and hear their reasons for their actions.
+When inappropriate behaviour occurs, staff will listen to the child or children concerned and hear their reasons for their actions(where age and stage appropriate).
 Staff will then explain to the children what was unacceptable about their behaviour and that their actions have consequences for themselves and for others.